 Our principal competition comes from traditional methods used by healthcare providers to diagnose and screen for MDROs and from other molecular diagnostic companies creating screening and diagnostic products such Cepheid, Becton-Dickinson, bioMerieux and Nanosphere.
-We believe our focus on identifying antibiotic-resistant genes, rather than organisms, the genes and associated diseases included in our gene tests, and our Lighthouse MDRO Management System products and services to come help to distinguish us from such competitors.
+We believe our focus on identifying antibiotic-resistant genes, rather than organisms, the genes and associated diseases included in our tests, and the Acuitas Lighthouse MDRO bioinformatics services to come help to distinguish us from such competitors.